AGILESCIENCE/Agilepy/docs/source/manual/configuration_file.rst

    "emin_sources", "energy min of the modelfile", "int", 100, "no" "emax_sources", "energy max of the modelfile", "int", 10000, "no"

+galcoeff and isocoeff
+^^^^^^^^^^^^^^^^^^^^^^

+galcoeff and isocoeff are the coefficients for the Galactic and isotropic diffuse emission components respectively.
+The values may be fixed during the fitting process or some or all of them may be optimized by allowing them to vary.
+Agilepy allows to evaluate these coefficient and fix them or to keep these coefficient free.

+Positive values are considered fixed, while negative values are free to vary starting from their absolute values.
+These coefficients are affected by the galmode and isomode coefficients described in the following section.

 galmode and isomode
 ^^^^^^^^^^^^^^^^^^^